dell/terraform-provider-powerflex/docs/resources/system.md

 page_title: "powerflex_system Resource - powerflex"
 subcategory: ""
 description: |-
-  This resource is used to manage the cluster level operations of PowerFlex Array.
+  This resource is used to manage the cluster level operations of the PowerFlex Array.
 This resource supports Create, Update and Delete operations.
 ---

 # powerflex_system (Resource)

-This resource is used to manage the cluster level operations of PowerFlex Array.
+This resource is used to manage the cluster level operations of the PowerFlex Array.
 This resource supports Create, Update and Delete operations.

 ## Example Usage